Heat stroke in dogs

 What to do if you’re worried your dog has heat stroke

-Heatstroke takes effect very quickly and is an emergency that requires immediate recognition and prompt treatment, so make sure you know how to recognise the signs, and avoid it.
+Heat stroke takes effect very quickly and is an emergency that requires immediate recognition and prompt treatment.
+Otherwise, it can result in death.
+It’s particularly devastating as it’s easily avoided so make sure you know how to recognise the signs.

-Detecting heatstroke early and treating it promptly is essential to your dog recovering successfully.
+Detecting heat stroke early and treating it promptly is essential to your dog recovering successfully.
 As it’s difficult to detect heat exhaustion in the early stages, it’s a good idea to learn how to take your dog’s temperature.
-By the time a dog is exhibiting symptoms of heatstroke, it’s often too late to save them.
+You can do this using a rectal thermometer or an ear thermometer, although these can be less accurate if not used properly.

 Your vet will most likely try to cool your dog gradually and put him on a drip to replace lost fluids and minerals.
 They may also instruct you to try to cool your dog down on the journey.
 According to one study into heat-induced illness in dogs, those actively cooled before arriving at the vets had a lower mortality rate (19%) than those not cooled prior to arrival (49%).
 Please do not do this without veterinary advice.
 For example, never immerse your dog in cold water as this can lead to shock.

 How quickly can a dog die in a hot car?

 Dogs die in hot cars.
 It’s a depressing fact and another reason for a large number of admissions to Vets Now pet emergency clinics and 24/7 hospitals.
 There is no definitive answer to how long it takes for a dog to die of a heat-related illness but it can be as little as 15 minutes.
 Just remember, the temperature inside a car on a hot summer’s day can reach 160F.